bbc/draft-hurst-sip-quic/draft-hurst-sip-quic.md

 features of SIP/2.0 are no longer required.
 For example, usage of the `ACK` method is prohibited by SIP/3 (see
 {{methods}}).
 In addition, user agents SHOULD NOT send the `CSeq` header field in requests and responses, as the messages are already associated with a QUIC stream.
-Intermediaries that convert SIP/3 to SIP/2.0 and earlier versions when forwarding message are responsibile for handing `ACK` requests and mapping of the `CSeq` header field to individual transactions.
+Intermediaries that convert SIP/3 to SIP/2.0 and earlier versions when forwarding message are responsible for handing `ACK` requests and mapping of the `CSeq` header field to individual transactions.

-> **Author's note:** The author invites feedback as to whether the SHOULD NOT in relation to the `CSeq` header should be increased to an outright prohibitation, or whether there is a valid use case that I have not identified that means this restriction should be relaxed.
+> **Author's note:** The author invites feedback as to whether the SHOULD NOT in relation to the `CSeq` header should be increased to an outright prohibition, or whether there is a valid use case that I have not identified that means this restriction should be relaxed.

 If the {{QPACK}} dynamic table is used, then the unidirectional encoder and decoder streams described in